How I Create a Survival Budget for Tough Times

 Once bitten, twice shy.

-Eliminating consumer debt and keeping debt levels low in the good times helps you be in good stead in the bad times.
+Eliminating consumer debt and keeping debt levels low in the good times helps me be in good standing in the bad times.

 Step 2: Build an Emergency Fund

 An emergency fund is a stash of money specifically put away for job loss and other financial calamities.
-It’s your hot bath and warm milk at night; it helps you sleep soundly.
+It’s a hot bath and warm milk on a cold night – in other words, it helps me sleep better.

-For us, we found that paying ourselves first and automating those payments are the best way to grow an emergency fund.
-We don’t miss the money we don’t see, and even a few dollars every pay adds up over time and makes emergency situations a little easier.
+We found that paying ourselves first (even $2 a pay) and automating those payments are the best way to grow an emergency fund because we don’t miss the money we don’t see.

 Step 3: Create a Survival Budget